 From the tremendous span of the Astoria-Megler Bridge and the shipwrecked Peter Iredale to the lighthouses, sea stacks and open beaches, you’ll find the Coast’s most iconic features on display.
 Astoria’s Victorian neighborhoods and steep streets carry echoes of its 19th-century roots as a trading outpost, while Cannon Beach’s art galleries and boutiques transmit a more modern vibe.
 Seaside’s promenade, Pacific City’s towering sand dune and the sweeping beaches at Lincoln City are all perfect for kicking off your shoes, and digging your toes into the soft sand.
 Outdoor enthusiasts can choose from paddling with water birds in Scappoose, catching a wave in Pacific City or hiking to a stunning viewpoint at Cape Lookout.

 The North Coast brews up some of Oregon’s finest craft beer at Fort George Brewery + Public House, Seaside Brewing Company and Pelican Brewing with outposts in Tillamook and Pacific City.
-Meanwhile, the Cannon Beach Distillery draws spirit fanatics from around the world for its small-batch, hand-crafted rum, gin and whiskey.

 Electric-vehicle charging stations are located in Portland, Scappoose, Westport, Astoria, Cannon Beach, Tillamook and Lincoln City.